 Find Ways to Manage Your Anxiety.

 So much of my self-doubt and lack of confidence came from my anxiety.
 My anxiety gave me irrational thoughts about why I shouldn’t attempt my goals and kept me in a safe little bubble of security.
 Unfortunately, that bubble became smaller and more limiting as my anxiety increased.
-It eventually became so small that instead of keeping me safe, it was stifling my growth.
+It eventually became so small that instead of keeping me safe, it was stifling my growth and stifled my ability to build confidence.
 In addition to making me feel helpless and afraid, my anxiety also prevented me from taking risks.
 And guess what?
 Taking small, calculated risks is how you build confidence.
 You do something you’re not quite sure you can handle, and then after trying it out, you realize you can.
 Magically, that thing doesn’t seem so scary anymore, and you realize that you’re more capable than you thought you were.
 I knew that I needed to get my anxiety under control if I wanted to become confident, so I made it a priority to learn different ways to handle my anxiety.
 In addition to decreasing my stress levels, these techniques improved my physical and mental health.

 There are so many ways to combat anxiety, so it’s important for you to try out a variety of things and find what works best for your situation.
 In my personal experience, cognitive behavioral therapy (also known as CBT) was the most effective way to handle my anxiety.
 Cognitive behavioral therapy is not the least bit new-age or weird.
 It simply teaches you clinically-tested techniques to help you think more rationally and escape the circular reasoning that anxiety produces.
 Instead of drowning in negative thoughts, I learned how to sort between rational and irrational thoughts.
 Plus, I learned easy ways to calm myself down from the horrible feeling of fight-or-flight panic.
 In a nutshell, it helps you re-teach your brain how to think correctly and gives you easy ways (think breathing exercises) to calm yourself down in stressful situations.
-I still utilize CBT techniques in my everyday life, and it helps me in literally every facet of my life.
+I still utilize CBT techniques in my everyday life, and it helps me build confidence in literally every facet of my life.